-Mudgee was the first town in Australia to turn pink for the McGrath Foundation during Breast Cancer Awareness Month.
+Mudgee was the first town in Australia to turn pink for the McGrath Foundation during Cancer Awareness Month.

 The success of this fantastic community event in Mudgee is now spreading across the country, with numerous towns now involved in Pink Up Your Town!
 From 1 October to 31 October businesses and the community of the Mudgee Region including Gulgong, Rylstone and Kandos turn Pink in every way possible!
 From shops on the main street, schools, wineries, firefighters, tradies and doctors through to a pink bubbles carwash, the pubs, the local veterinary hospital and many others.

-The popular Mudgee Region best known for its sophisticated food and drink credentials continues to shine PINK every year raising funds for the McGrath Foundation which places Breast Care Nurses in communities throughout Australia as well as promoting breast cancer awareness throughout the community.
+The popular Mudgee Region best known for its sophisticated food and drink credentials continues to shine PINK every year raising funds for the McGrath Foundation which places Care Nurses in communities throughout Australia as well as promoting cancer awareness throughout the community.

-It is an incredible feeling to be part of a community that wants to contribute to such a great cause.
-Everyone who lives in the region, or visits the region throughout the year is already aware of the generous spirit our community emanates, so to share the love with the rest of Australia is wonderful – We hope it inspires other regions to come together and support Breast Cancer Awareness Month.
+Everyone who lives in the region, or visits the region throughout the year is already aware of the generous spirit our community emanates, so to share the love with the rest of Australia is wonderful - We hope it inspires everyone to come together and support the Pinking Up of our Region during October.

 Mudgee was the first town in Australia to turn pink and shine a light on the impact of breast cancer in their community.
 Since 2016, more than 200 businesses and organisations each year join the activity “Pink Up Mudgee”, raising money for the McGrath Foundation by turning the whole town pink during Breast Cancer Awareness Month (October).